 tSQLt.FakeTable [@TableName = ] 'table name' , [[@SchemaName = ] 'schema name'] , [[@Identity = ] 'preserve identity'] , [[@ComputedColumns = ] 'preserve computed columns'] , [[@Defaults = ] 'preserve default constraints']

 Return Code ValuesReturns 0

 Error RaisedIf the specified table does not exist an error is thrown: FakeTable could not resolve the object name, ‘%s’.

+OverviewWe want to keep our test cases focused and do not want to insert data which is irrelevant to the current test.
+However, table and column constraints can make this difficult.
 FakeTable allows tests to be written in isolation of the constraints on a table.
 FakeTable creates an empty version of the table without the constraints in place of the specified table.
 Therefore any statements which access the table during the execution of the test case are actually working against the fake table with no constraints.
 When the test case completes, the original table is put back in place because of the rollback which tSQLt performs at the end of each test case.

 LimitationsFakeTable cannot be used with temporary tables (tables whose names begin with # or ##).

 WarningsRemember if you are faking a table, you are not testing the constraints on the table.
 You will want test cases that also exercise the constraints on the table.
 See Also: ApplyConstraint.